-It doesn’t seem like I need to be registered for GST.
+I do not need to be registered for GST.
 What do I need to do?

 You don’t need to report BAS.
 However, you will still need to report your business income and expenses in your annual Tax Return - so ensure you still keep adequate records of your business activity.
 You can do this via Airtax through the income tax service, which includes a custom-built sole trader module.